Marken-Foo/variants-site/content/timeless/introduction-to-problems.md

 As you can see, there is a lot of information.
 Going through each part one by one:

 - **"Samuel Loyd"** - the composer(s) of the problem.
 - **"610 *New York Albion* 22/09/1860"** - where and when it was published.
-The format may vary, but generally at least the name of the publication (here it's the *New York Albion* newspaper) and the year of publication (1860) is given.
+In general, at least the name of the publication (here it's the *New York Albion* newspaper) and the year of publication (1860) is given.
 - **"2.
 Preis, Pariser Turnier"** - any awards or prizes the problem may have won (here, "2nd Prize" in a "Paris tournament").
-It could be awards given out by the newspaper or magazine it was published in, or prize won in a composing tournament it was specifically submitted to.
+It could be awards given out by the newspaper or magazine it was published in, or prizes won in a composing tournament it was specifically submitted to.
-- **\[The problem diagram\]** - self explanatory!
-Referred to as "the diagram position" or simply "the diagram" when discussing.
+- **\[Board and pieces\]** - self explanatory!
+Referred to as "the diagram position" or simply "the diagram".
 - **"(8+10)"** - the unit count of (white units + black units).
 A convenient way to verify that the position is correctly set up on a board or computer.
 - **"C+""** - if present, indicates that the problem has been verified to be sound by a computer (stands for "Computer check(ed)").
-- **"#5"** - the problem stipulation, an essential piece of information for the solver.
+- **"#5"** - the problem stipulation, i.e. the objective for the solver.
 Here it is a directmate in 5 moves.

 When sharing a problem, typically we convey at least the diagram, the stipulation and the composer(s).

 ## Algebraic notation ##

-*If you're already a chessplayer familiar with algebraic chess notation, you just need to know that in problems, the symbol for the knight is **S** instead of **N**.*
+*If you're already a chessplayer familiar with algebraic chess notation, you just need to know that in problems, the symbol for the knight is S instead of N.*

 To describe pieces and moves, problemists use [algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
 Many publications today use figurine notation, which is mostly language-independent and internationally recognisable.
 If using pure text, then standard problemist algebraic notation is used.
 This is almost identical to standard English chess notation (see the [FIDE Handbook](https://handbook.fide.com/), specifically the Laws of Chess), but with **S** as the symbol for the knight (from German *Springer*) instead of **N**, which is reserved for the *Nightrider* fairy piece.